LMelker/Jira-DataCenter-Sandbox-Environment/README.md

 * http://jira2.internal

 > [!WARNING]
-> This funktion to shift node is not 100% whith Jira, I'll say, it's do not working at all yet!
+> This funktion to shift node is not 100% whit Jira, I'll say, it's do not working at all yet!
 I need to look in to it and if there any function to tell HAProxy to stick to the next node.

 HAProxy supports Session Cookie, so set then checkmark: "Remember my login" when you are loging in to Jira.